Jeff Wayne's Musical Version of The War of the Worlds – The New Generation: 2012-2013 The New Generation: Alive on Stage tour

 A live tour based on the album began on 29 November 2012 and began playing across the UK and Europe.
 The live show, titled Jeff Wayne's Musical Version of The War of the Worlds – The New Generation: Alive on Stage!, includes a holographic performance of Liam Neeson, interacting with the other performers.
 Ricky Wilson retains his role as the Artilleryman from the album version.
 Marti Pellow (lead singer of the Scottish pop group Wet Wet Wet) is the Sung Thoughts of the Journalist.
 British rock band Jettblack's lead vocalist Will Stapleton is the Voice of Humanity.
 The touring cast includes Jason Donovan (who previously played the Artilleryman on tour) as Parson Nathaniel and West End theatre star Kerry Ellis as Beth.
-Michael Falzon and Lily Osborne appear as new characters William Rowland and Vera May respectively, appearing in a new prologue that segues into a re-animated version of the Martians' preparations for their invasion of Earth, introduced to the tour in 2009.
+Michael Falzon and Lily Osborne appear as new characters William Rowland and Vera May respectively, appearing in a new prologue that segues into an updated version of the animation depicting the Martians' preparations for their invasion of Earth, introduced to the tour in 2009.
 Falzon also plays the small role of NASA controller Jerome Marvin Krauth (voiced by Jerry Wayne, recorded for the original 1978 album) in the Epilogue Part 2, in which he gets blasted by the fighting machine onstage behind him (the original version of Epilogue Part 2 had an abrupt ending) which concludes the show.